Recent Legal Update

 Process & Timing

-1. Who files: The surviving spouse (or a permitted representative).
+- Who files: The surviving spouse (or a permitted representative).
 Where: The Clerk of Superior Court (Estates/Probate) in the county where venue is proper.
 What: A verified petition requesting the spouse’s allowance (many counties use standardized AOC estate forms for this request).
-When: If no personal representative has been appointed, the statute does not impose the same short deadline; if a personal representative has been appointed, the petition generally must be filed within six months after letters are issued.
+When: If no personal representative has been appointed, current law does not impose a general filing deadline; if a personal representative has been appointed, the petition generally must be filed within six months after letters are issued.

-3. Using the order: The allowance order can then be used to obtain the awarded personal property.
-If estate personal property is insufficient, the clerk can address a deficiency, and later-discovered estate assets may be applied.
+- Using the order: The allowance order can then be used to obtain the awarded personal property.
+If estate personal property is insufficient, the clerk can enter a deficiency judgment against the estate, and later-discovered estate assets may be applied.

 Exceptions & Pitfalls

-• Creditor and family dynamics: The allowance has priority characteristics under North Carolina law, but disputes can still arise about what property is awarded and whether the spouse is eligible.
+- Creditor and family dynamics: The allowance has priority characteristics under North Carolina law, and the statute expressly exempts it from claims against the decedent’s estate, but disputes can still arise about what property is awarded and whether the spouse is eligible.
 If the clerk requires a hearing, the matter can become a contested estate proceeding.

-• Opening an estate can shorten deadlines: Once someone qualifies as personal representative, the six-month filing deadline can apply.
-Strategy matters when deciding whether to open a full administration immediately.
+- Opening an estate can shorten deadlines: Once someone qualifies as personal representative, the six-month filing deadline can apply.

 For more detail on how the allowance works in practice, see the discussion of a surviving spouse’s year’s allowance and what a spouse’s allowance is.